ekivolowitz/QTUM-support/README.md

+# THIS DOC IS A WORK IN PROGRESS ...

 # QTUM Development for the Commonfolk

 QTUM is a new Blockchain platform that combines the stability of Bitcoin Core, with the creative freedom